Du4nG/SSG-2/content/posts/loop/index.md

 again, just, come to your senses that's the neat part, you don't
-You were there, flesh and bone comparison is the thief of joy
+You were there, flesh and bone
-If this isn't nice, what is ?
 Let's teach fish how to swim
 you don't see that everyday
 things happen for a reason